|

 outcome in this course, and knowing that students understand this

 means that the instructor will not need to take attendance.
-There is
+Given

 As a student, you are also responsible for doing all assigned